treszkai/my/README.md

    or pickle the return value of `func()` under `filename` otherwise.
  - `my.maybe(func)`, which applies `func()` on non-`None` values, and returns `None` othewise.

+This package requires Python 3.10 or later.

 ## Building the package

-The `my.gil` module was written in C, therefore needs to be built with:
+The `my.gil` module was written in C, therefore needs to be _built_ with:

 ```shell
 python setup.py build